StefanSchroeder/Golang-Ellipsoid/README.md

 * Calculating distance and bearing when two locations with longitude and latitude are are given.
 * Calculate target location when one location with longitude and latitude and distance and bearing are given.
-* Supports several ellipsoid (incl.
+* Supports several ellipsoids (incl.
 WGS84) out of the box.

 ## Installation